Callagheen Windfarm Repowering - ScottishPower Renewables

 Current Stage

-ScottishPower Renewables (UK) Limited (SPR) is seeking to repower the operational Callagheen Windfarm, creating a more efficient site, resulting in fewer wind turbines whilst generating a much greater installed generating capacity.
+ScottishPower Renewables (UK) Limited (SPR) is seeking to repower the operational Callagheen Windfarm, creating a more efficient site, resulting in fewer wind turbines with a greater installed capacity.
 A request for Pre-Application and Environmental Assessment (EIA) Scoping Opinion to the Fermanagh & Omagh District Council has been submitted.
 Copies of the submitted documentation can be found in the ‘Documents’ section of this webpage below.

-In November 2025, a temporary meteorological mast was installed on site at the operational Callagheen Windfarm to gather data on wind conditions and other environmental factors at the site.
-Planning permission was granted by the local authority for the erection of this mast under planning reference 25/00288/FLL.
+In November 2025, a temporary meteorological mast was installed on site at the operational Callagheen Windfarm to gather data on wind conditions and other environmental factors at the Site.
+Planning permission was granted by the local authority for the erection of this mast under planning reference LA10/2025/0055/F.

 At this early stage, SPR have examined a number of environmental considerations, through historical data, knowledge of the site and updated surveying, which has helped inform the design of the proposed repowering layout.
 SPR will continue to undertake further surveys to fully understand the site’s potential for future development.